zvtoth/zvtoth.github.io/2_teaching/Philrel.md

 <img class="img-single" align="right" src="/public/img/philrel.jpg" width="200">

-In this course, we look at the most important classical problems in the Philosophy of Religion, from both a historical and a contemporary persepctive.
+In this course, we look at the most important classical problems in the Philosophy of Religion, from both a historical and a contemporary perspective.
 We consider how thinkers thought about religious belief in general; about whether we can meaningfully talk about God; about whether God exists, and if so, what characteristics God may have.
 We will also look at the problem of evil and the connection (if any) between religion and morality.

 <a href="http://zitavtoth.com/2_teaching/Philrel/PhilRel2023S_BA.pdf">2023 Spring syllabus – BA </a><br>